day8/re-frame/docs/Interceptors.md

 designed by the talented
 [Pedestal Team](https://github.com/pedestal/pedestal/blob/master/guides/documentation/service-interceptors.md).

 Thanks!
-We really like the way it has turned out for re-frame.
+We like the way it has turned out for re-frame.

 ### Write An Interceptor